 § § §

-PS: Googlebooks tells me there is something about a Shaggy Dog Shaman in Julian Baldick's book Animal and Shaman.
-His name was Baraq Baba.
-He was a Turkic Muslim and he lived in around the year 1300.
+PS: Googlebooks tells me there is something about a man nicknamed Shaggy Dog Shaman in Julian Baldick's book Animal and Shaman.
+His somewhat more proper name was Baraq Baba.
+He was a Turkish Muslim and he lived in around the year 1300.

 If you read Turkish better than I do, have a look at this Vikipedia entry.
-To believe the entry about him in Encyclopaedia Iranica* as I tend to do, Baraq Baba’s name means just the opposite of shaggy dog; it means hairless dog.
-To tell the truth, disregarding hair for now, he resembles more than a little the young Götsangpa.
+To believe the entry about him in Encyclopaedia Iranica* as I tend to do, Baraq Baba’s nickname means just the opposite of shaggy dog; it means hairless dog.
+To tell the truth, disregarding the hair problem for now, he resembles more than a little the young Götsangpa.
 Maybe it’s just the horned hat* and the showbiz attitude.
-Hmm... and they lived at nearly the same time, didn’t they?
+Hmm... they lived at nearly the same time, didn’t they?